kublr/data-exploration/README.md

 Make sure that mount folder starts from root of the computer.
 Ex: /home/user/Desktop/MountFolder

 2. HANDLER WORKER - receives the results from workers and puts them in a list in the mounted folder.
+There should only be one handler worker per one queue since the handler worker launches the scheduler as well and the scheduler creates an execution queue.

 Building worker: